You can also look up documentation for Style Sheets, create and move rulesets, extract variables, and more.

 Press Alt+Enter and select Extract ruleset from the list.

 RubyMine creates a new ruleset with the same selector and moves the selected declarations to it.
-If the selection contains comments, nested selectors, etc. they are also moved to the new ruleset.
+If the selection contains comments, nested selectors, and so on, they are also moved to the new ruleset.

 To move a ruleset to another file